-Ask any tech-head out there and they’ll have an opinion about WordPress, but the fact is 25 per cent of websites out there are built on WordPress, and it’s not going away any time soon.
+Ask any tech-head out there, and they’ll give you an opinion about WordPress.
+But the fact is, more than 40 per cent of websites out there are built on WordPress, and it’s not going away anytime soon.

 Two reasons you’ll hear to avoid WordPress are: